-Are you thinking of getting a Miniature Schnauzer puppy?
-They are a small, intelligent breed, that are friendly and easy to train.
+Miniature Schnauzers are a small, intelligent breed, that are friendly and easy to train.
 All of these traits make them extremely popular pets with people around the world.
-Here we take a look at the history of the Miniature Schnauzer nd take a look at everything you will need if you’re going to choose one as your next pet!
+Here we take a look at the history of the Miniature Schnauzer and take a look at everything you need to know and all the essentials you’ll need if you’re going to choose one as your next pet!

 The Standard Schnauzer was first bred in Germany in the early 19th century with the miniature coming along around the late 1880’s.
 It is thought that the smallest of the Standard Schnauzer breed were crossed with smaller breeds such Miniature poodles to form what we know today as the Miniature Schanuzer.
 They were originally bred into a smaller form for ratting, but would soon become a popular pet around the world.

 Miniature Schanuzers are known for their square shaped build, double coat with wiry topcoat and soft undercoat and their signature rectangular head with bushy beard.
 They come in four coat colours; Black, White, Salt and Pepper, and Pure White.

 |Coat Type||Wiry when hand stripped, soft and curly when clipped|

 Although miniature is in the name, Miniature Schnauzers are actually medium dogs.
 This means that when they’re fully grown they usually measure between 12 and 14 inches.

 We usually recommend either medium or larges in our L&L products for Miniature Schnauzers depending on how big they are but we always recommend checking the products individual sizing guide or speak to our customer care team who are always happy to help you find the paw-fect fit.

 Miniature Schnauzers are instantly recognisable from their bushy beards, crazy eyebrows and rectangular heads.
 Their bodies are almost square shapes and they’re shorter than their standard cousins.

 Are Miniature Schnauzers Easy To Train?